thesixnetwork/lbb-sdk-go/example/README.md

+> [!IMPORTANT]
+> root/cmd/main.go is the uptodate one please take a look at that if this emample failed

 # LBB SDK Go - Examples

 This directory contains example code demonstrating how to use the LBB SDK Go for certificate management on the SIX Protocol.